In 2014 I moved to China to teach English in a primary school for one year. I was based in the west, in Chengdu, the capital of the Sichuan province.

 During this time Chengdu had a growing population of over 14 million, and was one of China's ‘pilot reform regions’.
 The city was experiencing rapid economic growth, resulting in heavy investment in infrastructure, such as a fast expanding metro and rail system, as well as the building of new schools to cater for the large migration of rural workers and increasing urbanisation.

 I was among only a handful of foreigners living in Xipu on the outskirts of the city, and would receive daily stares from locals who rarely saw or mixed with foreigners.
-I used my camera to record, albeit in a whimsical manner, some of the entrenched behaviours that intrigued and bewildered me, in a city experiencing a growing sense of self confidence, with sweeping economic and social transformation.
-All shots were taken candidly without any interaction with the subjects.
+I used my camera to record, albeit in a whimsical manner, some of the behaviours of a city experiencing a growing sense of self confidence.